friendsofhyperf/components/docs/en/components/fast-paginate.md

 composer require friendsofhyperf/fast-paginate
 ```

-No other steps are required, the service provider will be automatically loaded by Hyperf.
+No further steps are required.
+The service provider will be automatically loaded by Hyperf.

 ## Usage

-Anywhere you would use `Model::query()->paginate()`, you can use `Model::query()->fastPaginate()`!
+Wherever you would use `Model::query()->paginate()`, you can use `Model::query()->fastPaginate()` instead!
 It's that simple!
 The method signature is the same.

-Relations are also supported:
+Relationships are also supported:

 ```php
 User::first()->posts()->fastPaginate();